FATelarico/ctv-network/NetworkAnalysis.md

 The following packages focus on modeling and simulation of networks that evolve over time and network processes that occur over time.

+### Dynamics and diffusion

+- `r pkg("networkDynamic")` from `statnet` allows the management of dynamic networks.
+	- `r pkg("tsna")` is used to analyse them.
+	- `r pkg("EpiModel")` is for simulating mathematical models of infectious disease dynamics.

+- `r pkg("manynet")` can manipulate, visualise, and analyse longitudinal and network event data, including running contagion/diffusion processes and compartmental models.

+- `r pkg("netdiffuseR")` was developed as part of Valente et al. ([2015](https://doi.org/10.1016/j.socscimed.2015.10.001)).
+The package is for the empirical statistical analysis, visualization and simulation of network diffusion and contagion processes.
+The package implements algorithms for calculating network diffusion statistics such as transmission rate, hazard rates, exposure models, network threshold levels, infectiousness (contagion), and susceptibility.

 ### Relational Events

 Relational event data contains information about exact times during which the nodes interact.
 This is commonly observed for e-mail, radio, and other communications.

-- `r pkg("rem")` and `r pkg("relevent")` both contain functions to fit and simulate dyad-oriented relational event models. `r pkg("relevent")` can also estimate event sequence data without time stamps.
+- `r pkg("rem")` and `r pkg("relevent")` both contain functions to fit and simulate dyad-oriented relational event models.
+	- `r pkg("relevent")` can also estimate event sequence data without time stamps.

 - `r pkg("goldfish")` offers functions to fit and simulate actor-oriented dynamic network actor models and dyad-oriented relational event models as described in Stadtfeld et al. ([2017](https://doi.org/10.1177/00811750177092)).